AerospaceJam/docs/docs/getting-started/appendix/appendix.md

 ## "Fly Mode"

-On some controllers included with drone kits (namely the Flysky `FS-i6S`), there exists a mostly undocumented mode called "Fly Mode".
+On some controllers included with older MINDS-I drone kits (namely the Flysky `FS-i6S`), there exists a mostly undocumented mode called "Fly Mode".
 If your controller has this mode, it will be visible quite plainly on the home screen:

 ![Fly Mode](flymode.png)